-Working within the ski resort, it has been clear to Hollie that ski injuries are very common and often can be devastating to a person’s holiday.
-If you do obtain an injury in the ski fields it is vital you find a professional who can assess and diagnose the problem immediately to ensure you have the correct treatment, as if not managed well initially it can make problems worse.
+Working within ski resorts, it has been clear that skiing injuries are very common and often can be devastating to a person’s holiday.
+If you do obtain a skiing injury it is vital you find a professional who can assess and diagnose the problem immediately to ensure you have the correct treatment, as if not managed well initially it can make problems worse.
 In addition to this flying without having treatment for an injury, especially one that involves swelling, can put you at quite high risk of deep vein thrombosis.
 If you do need to seek expert advice whilst you are out there then most of the time travel insurance can cover costs of treatment needed, therefore make sure you choose your policy carefully so it can cover the activities you are doing.

 The most common skiing injuries include:

 Anterior Cruciate Ligament (ACL) rupture

 This usually occurs when the knee is twisted beyond its normal range of motion.
 Normally you’ll hear or feel a pop in the knee and the joint will then give way, giving sufferers the impression that they have dislocated their knee.

 In most cases you will have instant throbbing sharp pain and alongside this there will be a significant amount of swelling.
 When trying to walk on it you will probably find that your knee feels unstable.